-Sciatic pain in patients can be attributed to many reasons.
-The main reason for the pain is pinching or compression of the sciatic nerve at any point in its course.
+Sciatic pain can be attributed to many reasons.
+The main reason for it is pinching or compression of the sciatic nerve at any point along its course.
 The probability of this nerve being pinched in the lower back is much higher as compared to the probability of it being pinched in the leg, but the sciatica symptoms can still spread down one or both legs.
 Common causes for sciatica include:

 - Degenerative disc disease.

-- Isthmic spondylolisthesis in which the disk might slip forward over another due to some fracture thus pinching the sciatic nerve.
+- Isthmic spondylolisthesis, in which the disk might slip forward over another one due to some fracture, thus pinching the sciatic nerve.

 - Spinal stenosis in which the lumbar spinal canal narrows down towards the end with the passage of time and usually occurs in patients of age above 60 years.

 - Piriformis syndrome is a condition in which the sciatic nerve gets compressed under the piriformis muscle in the buttocks and can lead to severe sciatica pain.

-- Sciatica may also be triggered during pregnancy as the body undergo changes during this time.
+- Sciatica may also be triggered during pregnancy as the body undergoes changes during this time.

-- Other causes including scar tissue, muscle strain, spinal tumors, and infections, etc.
+- Other causes include scar tissue, muscle strain, spinal tumors, and infections, etc.

 Symptoms of Sciatica

 Sciatic pain usually affects one side of the body with the pain originating in the lower back and then running down through the leg.
 The symptoms of sciatica vary from one person to another.
 Some people may experience severe pain, while others might find it mildly irritating, but every case has the potential to get worse with the passage of time if it is left untreated.

-- Continuous pain in one side of the body i-e buttock, leg, thigh, calf.
+- Continuous pain in one side of the body i.e. buttock, leg, thigh, calf.
 Pain on both sides is very rare in case of sciatica, but it does exist, and it is referred to as bilateral sciatica.

 - Pain originating in the lower back and radiating downwards along the sciatic nerve to the foot.

 - Pain is usually very intense.

-- A sensation that can be described as prickling or tingling like being pricked with needles running down the leg.
+- A sensation that can be described as tingling or like being pricked with needles running down the leg.

 - Numbness when trying to move the leg or foot.